HeinrichApfelmus/threepenny-gui/doc/javascript-ffi.md

 Just after the browser establishes a connection to the server, an initial Haskell function will be called, namely the last argument to `serve`.
 From the JavaScript side, this behaves like an ordinary call to an exported Haskell function.
 In particular, if the function throws an exception, the connection will be terminated again.

 *Disconnection* —
-If, for some reason, the connection between browser and server is broken, another Haskell function will be called, the *disconnect* event handler.
+If, for some reason, the connection between browser and server is broken, another Haskell function will be called, the *disconnect* handler.
 The rules are the same as for any ordinary "exported" Haskell function.
-In particular, it will be called after all other exported functions.
-Since the connection is already terminated, an exception in the disconnect handler will not lead to another termination; the handler is only triggered once.
+In particular, the disconnect handler will be called sequentially after any previous event handler.
+Disconnecting the browser window is *not* an asynchronous exception.
+That said, any attempt at executing JavaScript code with e.g. `runFunction` will throw a (synchronous) exception after the browser has disconnected.
+The disconnect handler will be trigger only once (in case the disconnect handler itself tries to call JavaScript code, which will throw an exception).

 Garbage collection